acidanthera/WhateverGreen/README.md

 - For Intel HD digital audio HDMI, DP, Digital DVI (Patches connector-type DP -> HDMI)
 - Fixes NVIDIA GPU interface stuttering on 10.13 (official and web drivers)
 - Fixes the kernel panic caused by an invalid link rate reported by DPCD on some laptops with Intel IGPU.
+- Fixes the infinite loop on establishing Intel HDMI connections with a higher pixel clock rate on Skylake, Kaby Lake and Coffee Lake platforms.
 - Implements the driver support for onboard LSPCON chips to enable DisplayPort to HDMI 2.0 output on some platforms with Intel IGPU.

 #### Documentation